ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 export the interface described in the [Porting Guide] to enable handling of interrupts.

-In the remainder of this document, for the sake of simplicity it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
+In the remainder of this document, for the sake of simplicity a ARM GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
+EL3 interrupts are not considered.

 ### 2.1 Software components
 Roles and responsibilities for interrupt management are sub-divided between the